Xenophobia and discrimination in Turkey: Against Assyrians

 The Assyrians also shared a similar fate to that of the Armenians.
 The Assyrians also suffered in 1915 and they were massacred en masse.
-The Assyrian genocide or the Seyfo (as it is known to Assyrians) reduced the population of the Assyrians of the Ottoman Empire and Persia from about 650,000 before the genocide to 250,000 after the genocide.
+The Assyrian genocide or the Seyfo (as it is known to Assyrians) reduced the population of the Assyrians of Anatolia and the Iranian plateau from about 650,000 before the genocide to 250,000 after the genocide.

 Discrimination continued well into the newly formed Turkish Republic.
 In the aftermath of the Sheikh Said rebellion, the Assyrian Orthodox Church was subjected to harassment by Turkish authorities, on the grounds that some Assyrians allegedly collaborated with the rebelling Kurds.
 Consequently, mass deportations took place and Patriarch Mar Ignatius Elias III was expelled from Mor Hananyo Monastery which was turned into a Turkish barrack.
 The patriarchal seat was then transferred to Homs temporarily.

 Assyrians historically couldn't become civil servants in Turkey and they couldn't attend military schools, become officers in the army or join the police.

+Against Afghans

+Afghan refugees and migrants have accused Turkish security personnel of violent attacks, including lethal force against them for attempting to enter the country by shooting at them.
+Turkish border guards have been accused of shooting and killing Afghans attempting to enter the country.
+Meanwhile, Turkish immigration officials have continued their efforts to deport millions of Afghan migrants living in the country.

+A 2023 research report published by a team of Turkish scholars explained the affiliation of Afghan migrants with crime in the country and reasons for public sentiments rising against them.
+A video surfaced online showing Turkish ultra-nationalists beating an Afghan man and was circulated on social media.